Head of Department: Claire Lorenz

 - Panto! - specific theatrical techniques unique to Pantomime

-- Music as Stimulus- using different genres of music to create drama and to inspiration the reasons behind the songs
+- Music as Stimulus - using different genres of music to create drama

 Key Stage 4 - GCSE

 Currently, all students at Key Stage 4 are entered for AQA GCSE English Language and GCSE English Literature.
-They complete their controlled assessment tasks during Year 10 and are expected to do 3-4 hours of homework and revision each week.
-Students are taught in carefully constructed mixed ability groups of 25 students or fewer.
-Teachers plan differentiated programmes which take into account the needs and academic targets of the individual students in their classes.
+They are expected to do 3-4 hours of homework and revision each week.
+Students are taught in ability based sets and teachers plan differentiated programmes which take into account the needs and academic targets of the individual students in their classes.
 Students' progress is tracked and discussed regularly and intervention put in place where required.

 English GCSE Topics covered